FitSNAP/FitSNAP/fitsnap3/README_uq.txt

 # MCMC sampling, currently assuming constant noise size, but unlike the ANL case, there is flexibility if one plays with the log-post function
 solver = MCMC

+# Model error embedding approach
+solver = MERR

 # Fitting with Bayesian compressive sensing, need to learn how to prune bispectrum bases in order for this to be useful.
 Not working properly yet.
 solver = BCS

-# if solver==ANL or solver==MCMC, this is the number of fits requested
+# if solver==ANL or solver==MCMC or solver==MERR, this is the number of fits requested
 nsam = 133

-# if solver==ANL, this is the small number to be added to inverse covariance for better conditioning
+# if solver==ANL, or solver==MERR this is the small number to be added to inverse covariance for better conditioning
 cov_nugget = 1.e-10

 # if solver==MCMC, this is the number of total MCMC steps requested